vinod-amagi/amgdoc/metadata/index.md

 ## How is metadata ingested to Amagi services?

 There are different methods to ingest metadata to Amagi Services.
 These are broadly classified into **Push** and **Pull** methods.
 The different ways to ingest metadata using these methods are described in [Metadata Ingest Methods](https://vinod-amagi.github.io/amgdoc/metadata/ingest).

+## What are the supported formats for ingesting to Amagi services?

+The metadata service supports different formats for ingesting to Amagi services.
+These formats are described in this [link](https://vinod-amagi.github.io/amgdoc/metadata/formats).